gmazovec/flow-typer/README.md

 Primitive types _number_ and _string_ have builtin automatic type conversion.
 The conversion is extended to array and object values with one element.
 The coversion is disabled by default and it needs to be enabled for each type validator.
+This can be done with `to()` utility.

 - number type from string value, ex. `"45.61"`, `"1e-23"`
 - number type from `null` to `NaN`